HOME SEARCH ALL TOPICS

 A wave held in a clamp while the next wave is being produced

 My trials while taking the photos showed that the clamps were top heavy.
 So a strong hair net or scarf would have been required to hold the clamps in position.
 The scarf would of course slow the drying process, and home hair dryers were not common at the time.
+I doubt if the professional appearance of true Marcel waves was ever produced.

-Home produced setting lotion using sugar
+Homemade setting lotion using sugar

-Curling tongs for 'Marcel'-style finger waving at home
+Curling tongs for 'Marcel'-style waving at home

 Old metal curling tongs for curling hair